Wildfire destroys over 100 Colorado homes ahead of holiday

 In Utah, authorities have evacuated 200 to 300 homes because of a growing wildfire near a popular fishing reservoir southeast of Salt Lake City amid hot temperatures and high winds.
 Several structures have been lost since the fire started Sunday, but it's unclear how many, said Jason Curry of the Utah Division of Forest, Fire and State Lands.

-Darren Lewis and his extended family planned to spend the Fourth of July at a cabin built nearly 50 years ago by his father and uncle in a wilderness area that is nestled between canyons and sits near a mountain river.
+Darren Lewis and his extended family planned to spend the Fourth of July at a cabin built nearly 50 years ago by his father and uncle in a wilderness area nestled between canyons and near a mountain river.

 "There's a lot of history and memories that go into this cabin," said Lewis, 44, of Magna, Utah.
 "The cabin we could rebuild, but the trees that we love would be gone.
 We're just hoping that the wind blows the other way."

-Meanwhile, in Northern California, thousands of firefighters were struggling to contain a massive wildfire in a sparsely populated rural area that has grown by 1,000 acres an hour in gusty winds.
-The blaze northwest of Sacramento covers 109 square miles (280 square kilometers) and is burning largely out of control.

-About 300 people have been ordered to flee and more than 700 buildings are threatened in the area that's home to cattle and horse ranches.
+Brown said the blaze that started Saturday and is surging through rugged terrain northwest of Sacramento has grown to 109 square miles (280 square kilometers) amid hot and dry weather expected throughout the day.
+It was 5 percent contained.

+"The weather is better than what we had over the weekend.
+But it's still hampering our efforts and it's an area of concern," he said.

-So far this year, wildfires have burned 2.7 million acres in the United States, according to the fire center.
-That's a bit below last year's acreage to date — which included the beginning of California's devastating fire season — but above the 10-year average of 2.3 million acres.
+So far this year, wildfires have burned 4,200 square miles in the United States, according to the fire center.
+That's a bit below last year's acreage to date — which included the beginning of California's devastating fire season — but above the 10-year average of 3,600 square miles.

+In Arizona, large swaths of national forests and state trust land have been closed since before Memorial Day.
+Some cities have canceled fireworks displays because of extreme fire danger.

-In New Mexico, all or part of three popular national forests remain closed due to the threat of wildfire, putting a damper on holiday camping plans.
+In New Mexico, all or part of three national forests remain closed because of the threat of wildfire, putting a damper on holiday camping plans.
 The forests that are open have strict rules, especially when it comes to fireworks.

 "We're just urging people to use extreme caution," said Wendy Mason, a spokeswoman for the New Mexico State Forestry Division.
 "We want people to have fun and enjoy themselves, but we prefer they leave the fireworks shows to the professionals."

-Associated Press writers Brady McCombs in Salt Lake City, Susan Montoya Bryan in Albuquerque, New Mexico and Olga R. Rodriguez in San Francisco contributed to this report.
+Associated Press writers Brady McCombs in Salt Lake City; Susan Montoya Bryan in Albuquerque, New Mexico; Olga R. Rodriguez in San Francisco; Felicia Fonseca in Flagstaff, Arizona; and Alina Hartounian in Phoenix contributed to this report.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.